carlos-adir/carlos-adir/README.md

 - 🌎 I'm from Brazil
 - ❤️ Passionate about challenges
 - 📚 Enthusiastic to learn and develop
-- 🎮 Gamer in my freetime
+- 🎮 Gamer in my free time